AppImageCrafters/appimagecrafters.github.io/README.md

 # AppImage Crafters Docs

-You wil find here tips and tricks on how to use the AppImageCreadters docker-images to produce high quality AppImages.
+You wil find here tips and tricks on how to use the AppImageCreafters docker-images to produce high quality AppImages.

 ## Introducction